Introduction

 Embrace Digital Payments (UPI)

 Before your trip, download a tourist-friendly UPI application and link your international credit card.
 This allows you to pay for souvenirs, chai, or tips simply by scanning a QR code with your smartphone.
-It eliminates the need to carry large wads of cash, protects you from counterfeit notes, and prevents the hassle of haggling over exact change in crowded markets.

 Conclusion: Embark on Your Empowering Journey